AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 * Every user must have an access level in order to log in and work in Workfront.
 * You use the access level to control what a user can see and do with certain Workfront objects and areas.

+## Built-in access levels in Adobe Workfront {#built-in-access}

-Each of the 3 built-in access levels is attached to one of the 3 Workfront licenses: Standard, Light, Contributor, and External.
-(External is an unpaid license designed primarily for sharing documents with people who don't use Workfront.)
+Workfront has 3 built-in access levels.
+Each of the built-in access levels is attached to one of the 3 paid Workfront licenses: Standard, Light, Contributor.
+There is also an External unpaid license designed primarily for sharing documents with people who don't use Workfront.

-## Built-in access levels in Adobe Workfront

-Each of the six built-in access levels are designed for a particular type of user:

-* System Administrator
-* Standard
-* Light
-* Contributor
-* External User

 Depending on the access level, up to 3 settings are available for most of the Workfront object types: